 This lesson was learned after just having gotten home from grocery shopping and not locking the door behind us when we got in.
 Our neighbors that dumpster dive in the parkade “accidently” walked into our apartment.

 We really wouldn’t be able to sleep at night were it not for earplugs.
 We get the little ones and use them almost every night.

 We’re not worried about anybody breaking in without us knowing because they block out just the right amount of sound; if the dogs barked, we would hear it.

 Keep the Light On When You’re Not Home

 I actually really hate doing this because it’s so environmentally unfriendly, but I always try to either leave the radio on or the light on when we’re not home during the evening.
 If we go out and won’t get back for a few hours, I feel much better because I know very few people would risk it if they didn’t know whether somebody is home or not.

 Know Thy Neighbor

-Honestly I wouldn’t degrade myself enough to spend time getting to know the seedy people that live in either building, but I think it’s good to learn what makes your neighbors tick so that if they start up with something, you can nip it in the bud right away.
+I think it’s good to learn what makes your neighbours tick so that if they start up with something, you can nip it in the bud right away.